-A physician or nurse practitioner will discuss a patient’s medical condition with them and their loved ones.
-They will make sure that the patient has considered all the services or treatments that are available.
+If you decide to proceed, we will arrange for a physician or nurse practitioner to complete your assessments.
+They will discuss your medical condition with you and your loved ones.
+They will make sure that you have considered all the services or treatments that are available.
 These may include comfort care, pain control, hospice care, palliative care or other options.

-Should the patient choose to go ahead with MAID, they are informed that they can change their mind and stop the process at any time.
+Should you choose to go ahead with MAiD, you can change your mind and stop the process at any time.

-Not all physicians and health professionals are willing to participate in this procedure; therefore, your physician or nurse practitioner may choose to refer you to another practitioner.
+Not all physicians and health professionals are willing to participate in MAiD; therefore, your physician or nurse practitioner may choose to refer you to another practitioner.

 Frequently Asked Questions (FAQs)

-For more information on MAID, please see our FAQs (PDF).
+For more information on MAiD, please see our FAQs.